-Imagine having \$7.78 per day to make ends meet.
+Imagine having less than \$10 per day to make ends meet.

 What do you buy?
 Groceries?
 Gas?
 Clothing?
 Medication?
 Childcare?
 How do you make it work?

 These are the heart-wrenching decisions tens of thousands of Torontonians must make every month.
 Falling well below Toronto's poverty line of \$2,397 per month, food bank clients have a median monthly income of \$1,265.
 Hunger is a complex issue, and many of our neighbours are forced to make tough choices.
 In fact, half of food bank clients missed a meal to pay for something else.
 This is the stark reality of hunger and poverty.

 \$7.78.
-What is left per person, per day after rent and utilities are paid to cover the cost of food, transportation, medicine and other expenses.
+What is left per person, per day after rent and utilities are paid to cover the cost of food, transportation, medicine and other expenses in Toronto, Ontario's capital.

+All stats from 2024 Who's Hungry Daily Bread Food Bank.
+Please note that these figures will be updated in November 2025 with the release of the 2025 edition of Who's Hungry.

 Learn more about the systemic issues at the heart of food insecurity with these additional resources.

-Publications

-Daily Bread Food Bank.
-Who's Hungry 2024: Full Report

-Daily Bread Food Bank.
-Who's Hungry 2024: Key Findings

-PROOF New data on household food insecurity in 2023
+Publications Daily Bread Food Bank.
+Who's Hungry 2024: Full Report Daily Bread Food Bank.
+Who's Hungry 2024: Key Findings PROOF New data on household food insecurity in 2023 Feed Ontario.
+Hunger Report 2024: Full Report Videos What is food insecurity?

-Videos

-What is food insecurity?

-What is the 'right to food'?

 How can we solve food insecurity?

-Who's Hungry 2024

-CBC School Challenge
+Who's Hungry 2024 make the season kind CBC School Challenge

-In Collaboration with ETFO
+Primary Division

-WEEK 1: Charity vs. Justice

-"A society that has more justice is a society that needs less charity."

-- Ralph Nader

-There are several principles that can help guide your school community as it works to understand how to balance justice with charity.

-One key is the awareness that charity tends to be individual based, while justice addresses things systemically; and it's crucial to remember that economic inequalities require systemic changes.
+WEEK 1: Charity vs. Justice "A society that has more justice is a society that needs less charity." - Ralph Nader There are several principles that can help guide your school community as it works to understand how to balance justice with charity.
+One key is the awareness that charity tends to help people person by person (individual based), while justice addresses things as a group (systemically); and it's crucial to remember that economic inequalities require systemic changes.
 The focus for this week is for each division to use a media form (video or picture book) to ensure students understand the difference between charity and justice.
 These prompts can be used as whole group discussions and/or short answer responses.

-Watch the CBC Kids video Differences.
+Action Watch the CBC Kids video Differences.

-What are some things that make you special or different?